 I recently attended the 2019 Beneficial AGI conference organised by the Future of Life Institute.
 I’ll publish a more complete write-up later, but I was particularly struck by how varied attendees' reasons for considering AI safety important were.
 Before this, I’d observed a few different lines of thought, but interpreted them as different facets of the same idea.
 Now, though, I’ve identified at least 6 distinct serious arguments for why AI safety is a priority.
 By distinct I mean that you can believe any one of them without believing any of the others - although of course the particular categorisation I use is rather subjective, and there’s a significant amount of overlap.
 In this post I give a brief overview of my own interpretation of each argument (note that I don’t necessarily endorse them myself).
 They are listed roughly from most specific and actionable to most general.
 I finish with some thoughts on what to make of this unexpected proliferation of arguments.
 Primarily, I think it increases the importance of clarifying and debating the core ideas in AI safety.

 - Maximisers are dangerous.
 Superintelligent AGI will behave as if it’s maximising the expectation of some utility function, since doing otherwise can be shown to be irrational.
 Yet we can’t write down a utility function which precisely describes human values, and optimising very hard for any other function will lead to that AI rapidly seizing control (as a convergent instrumental subgoal) and building a future which contains very little of what we value (because of Goodhart’s law and the complexity and fragility of values).
-We won’t have a chance to notice and correct misalignment because an AI which has exceeded human level will improve its intelligence very quickly (either by recursive self-improvement or by scaling up its hardware), and then prevent us from modifying it or shutting it down.
+We won’t have a chance to notice and correct misalignment because an AI which has exceeded human level will increase its intelligence very quickly (either by recursive self-improvement or by scaling up its hardware), and then prevent us from modifying it or shutting it down.

 - This was the main thesis advanced by Yudkowsky and Bostrom when founding the field of AI safety.
 Here I’ve tried to convey the original line of argument, although some parts of it have been strongly critiqued since then.
 In particular, Drexler and Shah have disputed the relevance of expected utility maximisation (the latter suggesting the concept of goal-directedness as a replacement), while Hanson and Christiano disagree that AI intelligence will increase in a very fast and discontinuous way.